taj-ny/kwin-gestures/docs/index.md

 # Devices
 ## Mouse
+Mouse gestures are only supported on Plasma 6.3

 ### Press gestures
 Mouse press gestures do not start immediately by default, allowing swipe gestures or normal clicks to be performed.